 - Insanely Fast Learning Curve – Learning to edit content, post new pages, add photos and images is as easy (maybe even easier) than using MS Word.
 Figuring out these simple procedures on your own would only take a novice a few hours.
 With initial one-on-one training by phone from an expert WordPress trainer, all of these functions can be performed by YOU in under an hour…even if you have no design or programming experience.
 There are two and three FULL-day classes just to learn the BASICS of Dreamweaver or HTML coding.
 I know…I used to teach them!
 WordPress blog software is by far, the easiest tool to learn how to maintain content on your website.

-- Improved Security – One of the arguments “against” WordPress or other blog software the use of plugins.
+- Improved Security – One of the arguments “against” WordPress is its reliance on plugins.
 Plugins are small add-on programs to enhance the capability of the blog software.
 The supposed threat is that hackers can break in to your website through these plugins.
 But, the exact opposite is in fact true: If you have the right people involved in the setup of your WordPress installation, your blog site can be hacker-proofed equally to a traditional website.
 How can that be true?
 Because there is an actual process to what is called “hardening” a WordPress installation.
 But, you just don’t hear designers or developers hacker-proofing traditional websites even though FTP and cPanel accounts can be just as easily broken into when simple usernames and passwords are used.
 See the difference?